tolauwae/phd-thesis/src/preamble/declaration.typ

 == Demonstrations and other presentations

-We list here the more formal demonstrations not listed before.
+We list here the more formal presentations, and demonstrations not listed before.
+We have left out poster presentations and talks outside of international conferences.

 - *Tom Lauwaerts*, Carlos Rojas Castillo, Elisa Gonzalez Boix, Christophe Scholliers. _Demo: Debugging Constraint Devices with EDWARD_.
-In MobiSys '23, pages 602-603.
+In MobiSys'23, pages 602-603.
 ACM, 2023.
 - *Tom Lauwaerts*, Carlos Rojas Castillo, Elisa Gonzalez Boix, and Christophe Scholliers. _Out-of-Place Debugging on Constraint Devices with the EDWARD Debugger (Demo)_.
 In DEBT'23, pages 3-4.
 ACM, 2023.
 - *Tom Lauwaerts*. _Out-of-place Multiverse Debugging for Constraint Device_.
 At the ACM Student Research Competition (SRC) at ECOOP/ISSTA.
 3rd place.
 ACM, 2023.
 == Remainder